SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/04-greedy-algorithm/greedy-algorithm.md

 time: 3 hour
 score: 5 point

-Solution:
+- Solution:

 Using Greedy algorithm.

-1. Pick the place that has the most points and will fit into the the time capacity you have.
+1. Pick the place that has the most points and will fit into the time capacity you have.
-2. Pick the next place that has the most points and will fit into the the remaining time capacity you have.
+2. Pick the next place that has the most points and will fit into the remaining time capacity you have.
 And so on.

+- Result:

+Plan :
+Name: Place 3 Time: 1 Score: 15
+Name: Place 2 Time: 2 Score: 10

+## Implementation

 ```java

 class Place {